Deluc (crater)

 Deluc is a lunar impact crater that lies in the southern highlands of the Moon.
-It is located to the south-southeast of the crater Maginus, and the huge Clavius.
+It is located to the south-southeast of the crater Maginus, and west-northwest of the huge Clavius.
 Due east of Deluc is the somewhat larger crater Lilius.
-It is 47 kilometers in diameter and 3.3 kilometers deep.
-It is from the Pre-Imbrian period, which lasted from 4.55 to 3.85 billion years ago.
+It is 42.5 kilometers in diameter and 3.3 kilometers deep.

+This formation dates from the Pre-Nectarian period of the lunar geologic timescale, which lasted from 4.55 to 3.85 billion years ago.
 This is a relatively worn formation with the satellite crater Deluc H intruding into the northeast rim.
 A triangular bulge of material covers the floor from the rim of this intruding crater to near the midpoint of the interior.
 The small craterlet Deluc T is attached to the southern outer rim of Deluc, and joins it to the small Deluc D to the south.

 The remaining rim of Deluc is not quite circular, having a slight outward bulge to the northwest.
 The interior is worn and smoothed from a history of tiny impacts, although the edge is still well-defined.
-There is a tiny craterlet in the northeast part of the interior, but most of the remainder of the floor is level and marked only by tiny impacts.
+There is a tiny craterlet in the east part of the interior, but most of the remainder of the floor is level and marked only by tiny impacts.

-The crater is named for Jean-André Deluc, an 18th-century Swiss geologist and physicist.
+The crater is named for Swiss geologist and physicist Jean-André Deluc (1727-1817).
+His name was included in the lunar nomenclature of Johann H. von Mädler in the 1870s.
+Its designation was officially adopted by the International Astronomical Union in 1935.